-Manufacturing: Once raw materials are procured, they are either processed in our own manufacturing unit or outsourced to our trusted partners.
+Manufacturing: Once raw materials are procured, they are either processed in manufacturing unit owned by our group entities or outsourced to our trusted partners.
 The production involves converting raw materials into finished products.
 To avoid Supply hiccups in fast moving and best performing category of Athleisure wear, promoters have invested heavily in Knitted Fabric raw material manufacturing plant of shoe Uppers and further assembling Unit under Daresouls Pvt Ltd to assemble them and convert raw material into finished product.
 This makes sure a regular supply of best performing articles is there to parent company throughout the year at competitive prices.